 Type of course:

 1x2 lecture hours per week during autumn parallell + 2x2 lecture hours per week during spring parallell (a total of around 80 hours).
-Teaching has a blended format: contents are conveyed through readings, some pre-recorded and some in-class lectures, and practical exercises and simulations of quantitative and qualitative research design and planning, data collection, and analysis.
+Teaching has a blended format: contents are conveyed through readings, some pre-recorded and some in-class lectures, and practical exercises and simulations of quantitative and qualitative research design, sampling, data collection, and analysis.
 In addition, students will do group and individual independent work.
 The total number of working hours for students is about 450 hours.